Jul

 5. If You Brush Your Teeth Frequently

-You might be one of those people who brushes more frequently for various reasons, such as being extra vigilant about brushing, brushing after each meal or after eating a sugary snack.
-Whatever the reason, frequent brushing means that the bristles on the tooth brush deteriorate more rapidly and so the toothbrush needs to be changed more frequently.
+You might be one of those people who brushes more frequently for various reasons, such as being extra vigilant about brushing, brushing after each meal, or after eating a sugary snack.
+Whatever the reason, frequent brushing means that the bristles on the toothbrush deteriorate more rapidly and so the toothbrush needs to be changed more frequently.

 In addition, you may also have an aggressive brushing technique which can wear the bristles even quicker.

 Aggressive brushing is also very damaging to your enamel and can cause your gums to recede – both of which are irreversible.
 Sometimes you may not be aware you are doing this, that is why electric toothbrushes are great!
-They include pressure sensors which encourage gentle brushing.
+They include pressure sensors that encourage gentle brushing.

 Final Oral Health Tips

-• Change your toothbrush once every 12 to 16 weeks.
+- Change your toothbrush once every 12 to 16 weeks.

-• Switch over to an electric toothbrush if you’re guilty of aggressive brushing.
+- Switch over to an electric toothbrush if you’re guilty of aggressive brushing.

-• Ensure you regularly attend oral hygiene check ups, especially if you notice symptoms such as bleeding gums or bad breath.
+- Ensure you regularly attend oral hygiene checkups, especially if you notice symptoms such as bleeding gums or bad breath.